iamigorok/IPFS-REST-API/README.md

 ## Resources

-The following resources allow a direct connection with the deployed smart contract on the Ethereum blockchain
+The following resources allow a direct connection with the deployed smart contract on the Ethereum blockchain.
+`You can check the Swagger-ui on http://localhost:3000/docs for a detailed documentation.`

 ### Authentication